-Other nonmajor enterprise funds consist of Refuse Disposal and Fire Communication Funds.
+Other nonmajor enterprise funds consist of Refuse Disposal, Fiber Optic and Fire Communication Funds.
 The Refuse Disposal Fund is used for the operations of the City-owned refuse collection and disposal services.
+The Fiber Optic Fund is used for the design and construction of the City-owned fiber-optic network backbone.
 The Fire Communication Fund is used for the monies received and expended, for the tri-city (Burbank, Glendale, and Pasadena) fire communication operations as the lead City.